juliomeza/Credit_Risk_Analysis/README.md

 Predict credic card risk using the credit card credit dataset from LendingClub.

 # Results
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

 1. NAIVE RANDOM OVERSAMPLING
    - The classifier is correct only 65% of the time, which is not a good prediction, but is not the worst neither.
-   - This model only predicts 'High Risk' credits with a precision of 1% and a recall of 72%.
-Combining both numbers, this is not a good model.
+   - Since we are only focusing in the 'High Risk' predictions, this is not a good model with a precision of 1% and a recall of 72%.

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅

 <img src='https://github.com/juliomeza/Credit_Risk_Analysis/blob/main/screenshots/1-NaiveRandomOversampling.png'>